Dogs

 Overview

 This loop has it all.
-Scenery, mountain passes, Jeep roads, iconic roads and signs, tough technical climbs, some hike-a-bike and descents, singletrack, dirt and paved roads and trails, waterfalls, hot springs, glamping and camping spots, popular mountain towns, ghost towns, animals, many water sources with a challenging loop through one of Colorado's best mountain towns.
+Scenery, mountain passes, Jeep roads, iconic roads and signs, tough technical climbs, some hike-a-bike and descents, singletrack, dirt and paved roads and trails, waterfalls, hot springs, glamping and camping spots, ghost towns, animals, many water sources and refueling opportunities, and a visit to a few of Colorado's most iconic mountain towns.

 Description

-After a nice warm-up through Crested Butte onto Brush Creek, battle your way up to 12,700' at Pearl Pass and marvel at the Elk mountain range.
-Maintain vigilance as you bounce down Castle Creek to eventually cruise along the peaceful paved road to Aspen where you can refuel before heading to the long gentle
+After a nice warm-up through Crested Butte onto Brush Creek, battle your way up to 12,700' at Pearl Pass and marvel at the Elk Mountain Range.
+Maintain vigilance as you bounce down Castle Creek to eventually cruise along the peaceful paved road to Aspen where you can refuel before heading to the long and gentle

 Rio Grande Trail.